View All

 You maintain a legacy financial system that relies on Hashtable for thread-safe caching without refactoring.
 Migrating to HashMap requires extensive code changes and synchronization adjustments.
 Continuing with Hashtable ensures stability and backward compatibility while new systems adopt modern concurrent collections.

-Now that you know what is a hashtable and how it compares with HashMap, let’s understand how it works internally and what makes it efficient.
+Now that you know what a hashtable is and how it compares to HashMap, let's explore its efficiency.

 How Does a Hashtable Work Internally?
 An Example